 With the cooler days finally starting to approach us, it’s time to starting thinking about putting down the sangria and rosé, and reaching for those full-bodied reds.
 I was never a fan of red wines for the longest time, mostly because I prefer consuming my alcohol when it’s cold rather than room temperature/warm.
-It wasn’t until the last few years that I’ve learnt to appreciate the flavours found in red wines
+It wasn’t until the last few years that I’ve learned to appreciate the flavours found in red wines for fall.

 My favourite has to be Malbec, although I do love a good Syrah/Shiraz as well.
 I prefer my reds to be deep and spicy with flavour notes like vanilla, pepper and tobacco, in contrast to the more fruity flavours found in Merlots or Pinot Noirs.
 There’s something about the feeling that comes from the smell of seasons changing with the deep flavours of a red wine, paired with a knitted sweater that just make me feel cozy and at home.